beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 calculated.
 According to the CPU frequency of the host and the length of the time interval, the CPU time is converted into the required average MHz consumed by the VM over the last time interval.
 The collected data are stored both locally and submitted to the central database.

+At the beginning of every execution, the data collector obtains the set of VMs currently running on the host and compares them to the VMs running at the previous time step.
+If new VMs have been found, the data collector fetches the historical data about them from the central database and stores them in the local file-based data store.
+If some VMs have been removed, the data collector removes the data about these VMs from the local data store.

 ## Data Stores